-isey: What's one of the hardest things out running a record label? te: Being a small label, the two most diffi-It aspects are finances and respect.
-It's an tremely slow process earning both, but time s seen progress in both areas.
-I am more an happy with the quality of the bands on umpkinEater, which I think is pivotal.
-I ink other people see that the bands are proicing some amazing music, and this high indard has allowed the label to attract attenm.
-Sometimes it's rough, believe me, but eryday we make some sort of stride, and asey: What are some advantages to running record label?
+Pete: Being a small label, the two most difficult aspects are finances and respect.
+It's an extremely slow process earning both, but time has seen progress in both areas.
+I am more an happy with the quality of the bands on PumpkinEater, which I think is pivotal.
+I think other people see that the bands are producing some amazing music, and this high standard has allowed the label to attract attention.
+Sometimes it's rough, believe me, but everyday we make some sort of stride, and that's all we can ask.
+That Rome not being built in a day saying couldn't be more true...
+Casey: What are some advantages to running a record label?